Jessofnorth/Jessofnorth/README.md

 :mortar_board: - I have a Fullstack degree from Mid Sweden University.
 Since my graduation in June 2023 I have explored he world of App Development with Flutter and Java.

-:school_satchel: - Currently working as an Service Desk Technician.
+:school_satchel: - Currently working as a Web Developer

 :computer: - Reach out! https://www.linkedin.com/in/jessica-ejelov/